 |Money Market Account||X|

 We've learned that the higher the APY, the better (assuming you like getting money for doing nothing).
-Every institution determines their own interest rates on their accounts and the range of differences is pretty surprising.
+Every institution determines its own interest rates on its accounts and the range of differences is pretty surprising.

 As this blog publishes, checking account interest rates at a sampling of institutions are:

 Wells Fargo - 0.01% to 0.05%

 If you remember the math from above, you're probably saying "Wait, I deposit $100 and I make one cent a year in interest?"
 Yes.
 One whole cent.